Suppose we're in ancient times. I've mislaid the keys to my chariot. Where, where are my keys?

 The Blu-Ray DVD of Inside Out offers a bonus peek at an early story plan.
 Riley ignores Joy's direction to frolic on the playground but instead chooses to chat with new friends.
 Goofball gives way to growth.
 By contrast, in the final cut of Inside Out, emotions generally get their way.
 Here is a practical question: do emotions control me or just advise me?
 Can emotions' influence vary with time and vary among persons?
 If you have doubts on this matter, ask an 8th grade teacher about hormone hurricanes, energy eruptions, sadness showers, quiz-time quivers, and other middle school meteorology.

-I daily loose arguments with myself.
-Compassionate Me says "be kind", while Justice Me says, "be fair", and Greedy Me says, "keep it".
+Every day I lose arguments with myself.
+Compassionate Me says "be kind".
+Justice Me says, "be fair".
+Greedy Me says, "keep it".
 An intriguing experience in such self-debates is sometimes to receive an insight or proposition that I can't trace to any of myselves onstage.
 The actors glance around nervously.
 The work of a muse?
 The whisper of God's Spirit?
 Some phantom lurking in the wings?
 A mental disorder?

 Ebenezer Scrooge tries to brush off the invasive warnings of Marley's ghost with a materialistic explanation: “You may be an undigested bit of beef, a blot of mustard, a crumb of cheese, a fragment of underdone potato.
 There's more of gravy than of grave about you."

 Old pictures of moral deliberation show an angel or a demon whispering in one's ear.
 I haven't traced where it started, but more recent cartoon art makes the angel and the demon look suspiciously like the subject.
 This cute convention slams the door on the old Muses, the Holy Spirit, and the Tempter.
 Those voices you hear?
 They're in your head.
 In the movie, the main external voices are simply Riley's parents.